-The Guidelines on Corporate Governance are specifically targeted at public-interest entities. i.e. companies with securities listed on a regulated market, pension funds, financial institutions and insurance companies.
+The Guidelines on Corporate Governance are specifically targeted at public-interest entities.
 Due to changes to the Act on Auditors No. 79/2008 and the Act on Annual Accounts No. 3/2006, the guidelines apply to a greater number of companies than the previous version.
-The guidelines refer to units in operation which may generally be seen as public-interest entity.
-Included, therefore, are companies that have their securities listed on a regulated market, pension funds, credit institutions, insurance companies, together with certain fisheries companies, industrial companies, energy companies, aircraft operators, telecommunications companies and vessel operators engaged in international goods transportation.
-In addition, attention is brought to the new obligations of companies who are considered large within the sense of the Act and the parent companies of large, consolidated companies as defined in Article 66 of the Act.
-It
+The guidelines refer to units in operation which may generally be seen as a public-interestentity.
+Included, therefore, are companies that have their securities listed on a regulated market, pension funds, credit institutions, insurance companies, together with certain fisheries companies, industrial companies, energy companies, aircraft operators, telecommunications companies and vessel operators engaged in international goods transportation.2 In addition, attention is brought to the new obligations of companies who are considered large within the sense of the Act and the parent companies of large, consolidated companies as defined in Article 66 of the Act.
+It should be noted that financial undertakings, insurance companies and companies with securities listed on a regulated market must follow recognised Guidelines on Corporate Governance.3

-This means that this version covers decisions regarding corporate governance practices taken after that date.
+1This means that this version covers decisions regarding corporate governance practices taken after that date.
 It may be more practical in some circumstances for procedures and standards in force to remain applicable until a certain point in time, such as the end of the fiscal year or until the next AGM.